kaiserpelagic/restrecord-example/README.md

 Basic working Twitter example using RestRecord

-Twitter uses oauth so you're do need to do a little setup.
+Twitter uses oauth so you're going to need to do a little setup.

 Add these properties into the defalt.props file